COVID-19 Legal Issue Directory

 Stimulus Payment Update

 Important Alert: The San Francisco Superior Court has reported a telephone scam in which the caller purports to be a member of law enforcement who threatens the person with a bench warrant for missed grand jury duty.
 If anyone calls you saying they are from the court or law enforcement, this is a scam.
 The Court and law enforcement do not communicate by telephone or by email.
 Please do not give them any of your information or money.
-Read more here.
+Read more here and take a look at this flyer from the Institute on Aging and Open Door Legal.

 Scammers are taking advantage of fears surrounding the coronavirus by selling everything from treatments to vaccines to work-from-home schemes.
 To understand what they are doing and how to prevent yourself from being scammed, please read this helpful link.